 You must be able to prove that you or a sponsor has enough money to cover the costs of living in the USA as well as the costs of the school program.

 In many cases, your studies will be sponsored by your parents.
-If your studies are being sponsored by someone who is not a parent or guardian, then be prepared to show why that person would sponsor you.
+If your studies are being sponsored by someone who is not a parent or guardian, then you have to show why that person would sponsor you.
 For example, in this case here, an Ethiopian man was denied his student visa because his sponsor was a “brother of my aunt’s husband.”
 It seemed suspicious that such a distant relative would agree to be a sponsor.

-Be prepared by doing ample research on how much studying in the USA will cost (including costs of housing, food, transportation, travel, and healthcare).
+Do ample research on how much studying in the USA will cost (including costs of housing, food, transportation, travel, and healthcare).
 Compile all of these costs in a spreadsheet (as well as information about how you calculated the costs, such as links to real estate websites or cost-of-living websites).
 By showing this spreadsheet to the visa interviewer, you will show that you have carefully considered all of the costs of living and studying in the USA.

 The visa interviewer will want to see proof that you can cover those costs.
 Contrary to common believe, having a huge lump sum in the bank is NOT always sufficient proof of financial support.
 The visa interviewer is more interested in whether you have a STABLE source of funds.